run-llama/llama_index/docs/understanding/querying/querying.md

 )
 ```

-The full list of retrievers for each index is documented in the [Query Reference](/api_reference/query.rst).
+There are a huge variety of retrievers that you can learn about in our [module guide on retrievers](/module_guides/querying/retrievers.md).

 ### Configuring node postprocessors